 The most common causes of melanoma are: Exposure to ultraviolet radiation from the sun between 10:00 a.m. and 3:00 p.m. and exposure at high altitudes.
 Damage to the DNA of melanocytes from exposure to the sun and its UV light radiation is the single most

 Health tools help you make wise health decisions or take action to improve your health.
-Actionsets are designed to help people take an active role in managing a health condition such asp rotecting your skin from ultraviolet radiation and skin cancer.
+Actionsets are designed to help people take an active role in managing a health condition such as skin cancer-melanoma.

 Radiation therapy uses high doses of radiation to destroy or shrink advanced or metastatic melanoma with little harm to nearby healthy tissue.
 Radiation damages the genetic material of cancer cells, stopping their growth.
 Treatment is usually done several times a week for up to 6 weeks. ...